 2) IRB review of action research:

 In some universities, action researchers apply for research through the IRB process.
 If this is the case with your university, how do you handle the constantly evolving nature of action research?
 And how long does it take to get this approval?
-Is there a special team of reviewers that understand the needs of action researchers?
+Is there a special team of reviewers that understands the needs of action researchers?
 Here are some of the replies that were posted in response to these questions.

 Lehman College/City University of New York.
 Action research projects must be reviewed by our campus IRB.
 When the research takes place in schools, it usually also requires the approval of the New York City Department of Education's equivalent of the IRB as well as the school's principal.
 Lehman's IRB convenes several times a year, so proposals must meet deadlines.
 Approval can take 2-3 months from proposal to approval, so planning ahead is essential.
 Full IRB approval is only required for research that entails interventions, however.
 Many action research projects study regular practice, so Lehman College's IRB does allow for expedited or exempt reviews.
-These are permitted when no research entails extraordinary interventions and the researcher is studying regular practice and its impact on students and/or teachers.
-Since K-12 students are minors they are considered a vulnerable population, so researchers may apply for expedited but not exempt status.
+These are permitted when no research entails extraordinary interventions, and the researcher is studying regular practice and its impact on students and/or teachers.
+Since K 12 students are minors they are considered a vulnerable population, so researchers may apply for expedited but not exempt status.
 Expedited and exempt research projects must still submit a proposal to the IRB.
-The IRB committee (a standing committee comprised of faculty) will then determine whether the project is eligible for this status.
+The IRB committee (a standing committee comprised of faculty) will determine whether the project is eligible for this status.